psfinaki/CheckYourCzech/README.md

 There are a lot of [issues](https://github.com/psfinaki/CheckYourCzech/issues) to address, starting from handling rear language [quirks](https://github.com/psfinaki/CheckYourCzech/issues/173) and ending with conceptual [tasks](https://github.com/psfinaki/CheckYourCzech/issues/153).

-As for features, new exercises will be added.
+As for features, current exercises will be extended, new exercises will be added.
 And maybe, at some point in the future, new languages.